Paul2071/castle-nextjs/README.md

 Next stage is to learn about web scraping and over the next few days will return to this repo armed with somethings to try.

+Few things I have learned - can scrape in a few different ways, using node can be done using a few dependencies which I have installed (cheerios, axios and express).

+Havent found an exact tutorial for express and nextjs yet, so will have a look at the docs then try and find a video later